-Essential oils are a wonderful natural remedy for dealing with seasonal allergies.
-They have a three-fold benefit – they can reduce inflammation caused by allergies, alleviate the symptoms of seasonal allergies, and support the immune system against environmental sensitivities.
+Essential oils are a wonderful natural remedy for dealing with major allergies.
+They have a three-fold benefit as they can:

 Knowing that essential oils can be used in this manner, it’s possible to use that information to deal with allergens in a few different ways.

 Now that you have a few ways to use your essential oils for seasonal allergies, which oils should you have on your shopping list?

 If you want to create your own seasonal allergy blends, add these oils to your collection:

 - Tea Tree – calming and disinfecting

 - Cypress – eases congestion, calming

 |Plant Therapy Fir Needle Essential Oil 10 mL (1/3 oz) 100% Pure, Undiluted, Therapeutic Grade||Prime||Buy Now|

 |Plant Therapy Lavender Essential Oil 100% Pure, Undiluted, Natural Aromatherapy, Therapeutic Grade 30 mL (1 oz)||Prime||Buy Now|